community-led-design/kit/src/resources/authoring-design-brief.md

 buildingBlock: Ideas and outcomes
 ---
 ## What
-A design brief is a report that helps bring clarity and scope to a project and its goals by drawing upon ideas and concepts from collaborative design activities and other inclusive design practices.
+A design brief is a report that helps bring clarity, direction, and scope to a project and its goals by presenting ideas and concepts that emerge from collaborative design activities and other inclusive design practices.

 A design brief can contain:
 * explanations of methodologies
 * design and development recommendations
-* considerations for future short term and long term directions
+* considerations for further short term and long term explorations

-Design briefs can be used as a communication tool to help stakeholders and other interested parties understand issues and needs, and possible approaches to address them.
+Design briefs can be used as a communication tool to help stakeholders and other interested parties understand the issues and needs of the community they are working with, and possible approaches to address them.

 ## Why
 The purpose of a design brief is to help enhance clarity and define scope by summarizing the outcomes synthesized from co-design activities so far, and by providing specific actionable recommendations, suggestions, and ideas.
+Over the course of a project, multiple design briefs can be created.

 Read more in
 [Synthesizing Co-design Outcomes](/resources/synthesizing-co-design-outcomes)
 and [Co-designing Synthesis](/resources/co-designing-synthesis).

 ## When
-A design brief can be created when co-design outcomes have been synthesized and interesting concepts are coalescing into more formed ideas and designs.
+A design brief can be created when co-design activities have been synthesized and interesting concepts are coalescing into more formed ideas and designs (read more in [Design Process](/design-process)).
 A design brief can be created whenever a meaningful milestone has been reached and there is a desire to share the design journey up to that point.

 ## Things to consider

 ### Aid understanding
-The design brief should contain enough contextual information for the intended audience.
-This may require providing additional detail about the issues, process, or methodology so the presented ideas and possible approaches are more fully understood.
+The design brief can include contextual information to support the intended audience in better understanding the co-design outcomes and suggested approaches.
+This may require providing detail about the issues being addressed, the co-design process, and/or methods used to synthesize or prioritize design ideas.

-For example, if a particular collaborative design process was used, it may be useful to detail that design process to better understand the co-designed solutions that came from it.
+For example, if a particular collaborative design process or activity was used, it may be useful to describe that process or activity in detail in order to support a better understanding of the co-designed outcomes that came from it.

 ### Preserve and respect diversity
 The process of creating a design brief likely requires combining and summarizing diverse findings to allow others to understand, at a high level, the work that has been done.
-This process may result in generalized or abstracted details which can lead to a loss of unique voices and perspectives that can lead to a loss of innovation.
+This process may result in generalized or abstracted ideas which can lead to a loss of unique voices and perspectives, which in turn can lead to a lost opportunity for innovation.

 Read more about diversity and innovation in [The Three Dimensions of Inclusive Design, Part One](https://idrc.ocadu.ca/ideas/the-three-dimensions-of-inclusive-design-part-one/).

-Some strategies to help maintain the diverse voices and contributions:
+The following are some strategies to help maintain diverse voices and
+contributions:
-* When generalizations or abstractions are made, acknowledge that it does not capture all contributions by participants.
+* When generalizations or abstractions are made, acknowledge that these may not capture all contributions by all participants.
-* Balance generalizations with specific examples of contributions or findings throughout the content of the design brief.
+* Balance generalizations with examples of individual contributions throughout the design brief.
-* Give examples of contributions that do not fit neatly under a generalization and explain why those contributions may be interesting or significant.
+* Give examples of contributions that do not fit neatly into a generalization and explain why those contributions may be interesting or significant.
-* Include in an appendix or include reference to a source to access all contributions.
+* Include an appendix or refer to a source where all individual contributions can be accessed.

 ### Embrace Lack of Completeness
-Maintain an expectation that a design brief represents a culmination of what is understood _so far_ and that there is more exploration and refinement to be done.
+Emphasize that the design brief represents a culmination of what is understood _so far_ and that there is more exploration and refinement to be done.

 This can be done by:
 * Documenting the lack of completeness where necessary.
-For example, synthesis findings may highlight a particular response by participants, but it may not be fully understood why they responded that way.
+For example, synthesized findings may highlight a particular response by participants that may not be fully understood and may be worth further exploration.
-* Including a section about possible future directions and promising untapped ideas from co-design.
+* Including a section about possible future directions for further co-design and promising untapped ideas.
-* Using indefinite language such as "good practices" instead of "best practices", and "approaches" instead of "solutions" which helps reinforce the idea that understanding of the topic will continue to grow and change.
+* Using indefinite language such as “good practices” instead of “best practices”, and “approaches” instead of “solutions”.
+This helps to reinforce the idea that understanding of the topic will continue to grow and change.

 ## Contents of a design brief
 The contents of a design brief can vary depending on the audience, project stage, and other factors.
 A design brief can include:

-* Summary of the design process taken so far which can include how co-designers were gathered, details about workshops, and co-design tools and processes used at these events.
+* A summary of the design process taken so far which can include how co-designers were selected, details about workshop structure, and co-design tools and processes used at these events.
-* Findings that have been emerging from the design process.
+* Findings that have emerged from the design process.
 This can include any synthesis and interesting themes.
-* Discussion of concepts and ideas including design mockups, prototypes, or other artifacts.
+* Presentation and discussion of concepts and ideas including design mockups, prototypes, or other artifacts.
-* Direction and suggestions for design and development based on co-design findings and artifacts.
+* Direction and suggestions for future design and development based on co-design findings and artifacts.
+Possible plans for future exploration.

-* Possible plans for the future exploration and discovery drawn from findings and synthesis.
+A project may have multiple design briefs created at different milestones and can show the evolution and refinement of ideas, concepts, and artifacts over time - giving further clarity, direction, and scope.